He (Boris) is quite clever and funny here. He ought to teach a rhetoric or speech-writing course.

 I should have dropped it right there and gone back to my hotel.
 But I persisted, which — other than the work-out it gave my Italian — was a sorry exercise in futility.

-These unpleasant incidents are by no means the only such unpleasant incidents I’ve experienced.
+These are, by no means, the only unpleasant incidents having to do with the Holocaust that I’ve experienced.
 But they’re the ones that surprised and upset me the most, that woke me up, that ended some relationships and nipped others in the bud.
 Sadly, there seems to be an on-going supply of them.

 I spent the latter part of 2016 taking an advanced Italian course at a university in Umbria, and one of my teachers taught us grammar through Italian literature.
 It was the class I enjoyed most — we got to read Pirandello, Calvino, Manzoni and others in the original Italian, increase our vocabulary and improve our knowledge of verb tenses.
 But there was one author she never touched, one I had always loved to read in English: Primo Levi.
 As she was wonderfully approachable, I decided to ask her about it.
 “Oh,” she said, looking embarrassed.
 “We try to avoid anything controversial in our classes.”
 I asked her how Levi was controversial.
 “We have,” she said, looking embarrassed, “students from Libya, we have Palestinians, Egyptians, and others who might not like it.”